sebaslogen/resaca/resacakoin/Readme.md

 Short lived View Models provided by [**Koin**](https://insert-koin.io/docs/reference/koin-android/start/) with the right scope in
 Android [Compose](https://developer.android.com/jetpack/compose).

+This library (`com.github.sebaslogen.resaca:resacakoin`) is **only** required if you want to use ViewModels with a [SavedStateHandle](https://developer.android.com/topic/libraries/architecture/viewmodel/viewmodel-savedstate) construtor parameter.
+If this is not your case, you can simply use the base resaca library (`com.github.sebaslogen.resaca:resaca`) with `rememberScoped` function in combination with Koin getters.

 # Why

 Compose allows the creation of fine-grained UI components that can be easily reused like Lego blocks 🧱.
 Well architected Android apps isolate functionality in